descarteslabs/example-notebooks/README.md

 ## Overview

+A general outline of the sample notebooks located in this repo is as follows:

 ### Guides

-Quickstart examples designed as a general overview for each of the core services within the Descartes Labs Platform:
+Quickstart examples designed as a general overview for each of the core services within the Descartes Labs Platform.

 1. [Logging in](guides/01%20Logging%20In.ipynb) to your local client installation for the first time
 2. [Catalog](https://docs.descarteslabs.com/descarteslabs/catalog/readme.html): Create, manage, search, share, and visualize data